Virtual Staging Cost in 2026: Complete Pricing Guide

 How much does virtual staging cost?
 Compare AI virtual staging prices vs traditional staging costs.
 Detailed breakdown for real estate agents and homeowners.

 One of the first questions agents ask when considering virtual staging is simple: how much does it cost?
-The answer has changed dramatically in recent years.
-While traditional home staging still runs $2,000-$5,000+ per property, AI virtual staging has brought costs down to as little as $0.10 per room.
+The answer depends on photo count, output quality, retries, and whether a human designer is involved.
+AI virtual staging is usually easier to estimate because it is credit-based.

 This guide breaks down every virtual staging cost you might encounter in 2026, from traditional staging services to the latest AI-powered tools, so you can make an informed decision for your listings.